 The Consolation and Bereavement Ministry at OLQM works under the supervision of Bishop Sanchez, Father Passenant, and Pastoral Care Administrator Dennis Portelli.
-The Consolation Ministry attends Wake Prayer Services and assists families in preparation for the Christian Funeral Rite of the Church.
+The Consolation Ministry assists families in preparation for the Christian Funeral Rite of the Church.
 We update the Funeral Liturgy Planner and Music Selection sheets as well as provide additional support to families during this difficult time for them.

-The Bereavement Support Group offers spiritual support to parishioners (as well as non-parishioners) who have recently suffered a loss.
-We offer a caring environment, hope and comfort; we are non-judgmental and respect privacy in all aspects of the grieving process and point toward healing.
-We typically meet the first and third Monday of every month at 7 p.m. in the church rectory, unless there is a Monday holiday observance (e.g., Martin Luther King Day, President’s Day, Labor Day, etc.).
-In 2018, the support group will mark the milestone of five years of service.
-For questions, contact group coordinator and Commissioned Lay Minister Yorke Mizelle.
+The Bereavement Support Group offers spiritual support to parishioners (as well as nonparishioners) who have recently suffered a loss.
+We offer a caring environment, hope, and comfort; we are nonjudgmental and respect privacy in all aspects of the grieving process and point toward healing.
+Meetings are typically the first and third Mondays of the month (except holidays falling on Mondays and holiday weekends).
+Please email group coordinator Yorke Mizelle with your questions and to RSVP, especially if attending for the first time.

 About the Bereavement Support Coordinator